Knowledgeable Assistance For Victims Of Medical Malpractice

-A recent study at Johns Hopkins concluded that more than 250,000 deaths per year in the U.S. are due to medical error -- making it the 3rd leading cause of death in the country.
+A recent study at Johns Hopkins concluded that more than 250,000 deaths per year in the U.S. are due to medical error – making it the third leading cause of death in the country.
 If you have been injured or lost a loved one because of errors in medical care, Weiner, Spivey & Miller can help.

 Since 2000, we have advocated for the victims and families of those who have been injured or killed due to the negligence of medical providers.
-Our attorneys have over 190 years of combined experience in investigating, negotiating and trying medical malpractice cases across Virginia, Maryland and the District of Columbia.
+Our attorneys have over 185 years of combined experience in investigating, negotiating and trying medical malpractice cases across Virginia, Maryland and the District of Columbia.

 The primary reason to speak with a knowledgeable attorney after you or a family member have been injured is to protect your interests.
-The insurance company of the doctors and medical institutions will begin working immediately to protect their “insured”.
-You need an experienced legal team to advocate for you!
+The insurance company of the doctors and medical institutions will begin working immediately to protect their “insured.”
+You need an experienced legal team to advocate for you.

 All personal injury claims, including medical malpractice cases, are based upon one premise: an individual has been injured in an event that was someone else’s fault.
-Medical malpractice occurs when a hospital, doctor, nurse, or other healthcare provider deviates from the acceptable Standard of Care in their treatment of a patient.
-Medical malpractice cases are some of the most complex and difficult to prove because the person bringing the case must clearly demonstrate that the medical provider deviated from the Standard of Care, and that the deviation was the cause of their injuries.
+Medical malpractice occurs when a hospital, doctor, nurse or other health care provider deviates from the acceptable standard of care in their treatment of a patient.
+Medical malpractice cases are some of the most complex and difficult to prove because the person bringing the case must clearly demonstrate that the medical provider deviated from the standard of care and that the deviation was the cause of their injuries.

 Our legal team has a solid record of success in handling medical malpractice cases, including:

 - Medical misdiagnosis

 - Medication/pharmacy error

 Depending upon the state where the case is filed, and the specific circumstances of the case, compensation may include certain categories of “losses” stemming from the malpractice event.